 Findings on Contested Nonpartisan Judicial Elections in Washington

 Over the course of two decades Charles Sheldon and Nicholas Lovrich and several of their doctoral students studied the judicial selection process in Washington and Oregon to contribute to the debate on the advisability of electing trial court and appellate court judges by a vote of the people (Sheldon and Lovrich, 1991).
-The values of accountability and judicial independence are clearly in conflict in this matter, and persons of good character and noble intentions open disagree on which cherished value is to be accorded primacy (Sheldon and Lovrich, 1982; 1983; Lovrich and Sheldon, 1983; 1984).
+The values of accountability and judicial independence are clearly in conflict in this matter, and persons of good character often disagree on which cherished value is to be accorded primacy (Sheldon & Lovrich, 1982; 1983; Lovrich & Sheldon, 1983; 1984).

 Critics of elective judiciaries can easily point to “bad choices” made – i.e., the election of judges who turn out to be an embarrassment to the bench either due to incompetence or malfeasance, or occasionally BOTH.
 They can likewise point to the rapidly rising costs of judicial elections and the danger of corruption attendant to judges being beholden to private interests of one type or another (Goldberg, 2008).
 Defenders of elective judiciaries of the nonpartisan sort, including Sheldon and Lovrich, argue that “bad judges” are usually challenged successfully in elections and are removed from the bench.
 They argue further that electoral accountability FORCES judicial candidates to campaign among the public, to visit with editorial boards and groups which endorse judicial candidates, to publish timely information on their campaign expenditures and contributions and contributors, and to articulate the reasons why JUDICIAL INDEPENDENCE is a proper value and how they will work hard to balance accountability to the people while maintaining their independence and objectivity in the hearing and disposing of cases coming before them (Bonneau and Hall, 2009).
 Such nonpartisan civic engagement activities on the part of judges serving on the bench in Washington and Oregon cause them to be connected with rather than separated from the people whose courts they administer and for whom they work (Sheldon and Maule, 1997).